 This is where this shark jet starts dominating the land and continents (aka Groudon)…

 Due to its triple resistance to electricity, Garchomp is better at handling electric types than Groudon.

 It is this niche that makes Garchomp surpass other ground types considerably.

 Tick, Tick, Tick…

 That’s the sound of the fastest Outrage click

-Pay close attention as it is this parameter that makes Garchomp better than its fellow dragons in battle.
+Pay close attention as it is this parameter that makes Garchomp better than its fellow dragons in the meta.

 To put it into perspective, here’s the link to a battle simulation on PvPoke between a Garchomp and a Dragonite, both of the same level and IVs, pitted against each other in a typical Master League scenario with no shields.